liamondrop/finding-lane-lines-advanced/WRITEUP.md

 #### Temporal Smoothing

 The initial results of drawing the found lane lines and projecting them back to the video frames worked quite well, in that the curves appeared to closely match the lane lines in any individual frame.
-However, there was a certain amount of jitter from frame to frame, as the information was sometimes sparse, rendering curves that did not closely match the one before it, as well as the lanes that did not pass the sanity checks being discarded.
+However, there was a certain amount of jitter from frame to frame, as the information is sometimes sparse, rendering curves that do not closely match the one before it, as well as the lanes that did not pass the sanity checks being discarded.

 To counter this, I created a buffer for each of the lane lines.
 Essentially, I created 2 lists, to which I appended the latest set of curve coefficients for each new frame.
 Keeping only the most recent N sets of curve coefficients in the buffer, I computed the mean A,B,C values and plotted that as the current curve.
 This created a much smoother transition from frame to frame.
 I settled on a maximum buffer size of 3, which provides temporal smoothing, but also doesn't appear to lag behind the video, which tends to happen if the buffer size is much larger.